 - Relevant internal and external links in the content.

 - Creating an SEO title, URL, and meta description.

 - Adding a featured image to the article.

-- Using additional optimization elements such as questions from the People Also Ask section at the end of the article as FAQs.
+- Using additional optimization elements such as questions from the People Also Ask / People Also Search For sections at the end of the article as FAQs.

 Lastly, a good content marketing agency would also do some off-page SEO work for its clients’ articles.

 5. Content Promotion And Amplification

 Creating well-researched SEO-optimized content is the first half of content marketing.

 The other half is promoting and amplifying that content to drive relevant and consistent traffic.

 This is where an agency’s services are priceless.